Theme

 DataDesigner is a synthetic data generation framework for creating structured datasets from scratch or seed data, with dependency-aware generation, validation, and quality scoring.

 The official repository presents DataDesigner as a framework for generating structured synthetic data while preserving relationships between fields and validating output quality.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is